firefly-iii/docs/docs/docs/firefly-iii/more-information/what-its-not.md

 A month goes from the 1st to the last day of the month.
 You can't tell Firefly III to go from the 23rd to the 22nd of the next month.

-### More complicated rules, like AND or OR, copy/pasting values, etc
+### More complicated rules, like Boolean logic, copy/pasting values, etc

 The rule engine could be a lot more complex.
 Things like conditional rules, if-then-else, regular expressions or variables.
 These are all technically possible.
 However, the rule engine must also be usable and easy to be introduced to.
-Most rule engines, even the filters in GMail, are very complex because of user demands and as a result, nobody uses them any more.
+Most rule engines, even the filters in GMail, are very complex because of user demands and as a result, nobody uses them anymore.

 For Firefly III, the current features of the engine will not be expanded.
 If you have a suggestion, please consider that your suggested trigger or action is simple.